 We are impacted by various trends and uncertainties, including the uncertainty associated with the availability of sufficient capital resources to execute our plans and conduct our operations.
 During the first quarter we changed our mass retail strategy because our available capital resources currently limit our ability to engage in significant advertising and marketing campaigns.
-Following our previously announced withdrawal from Rite Aid and GNC, we have notified our remaining mass retail customers of our intent to withdraw from their stores over the next several months and have agreed on a various transition plans with each customer.
+Following our previously announced withdrawal from Rite Aid and GNC, we have notified our remaining mass retail customers of our intent to withdraw from their stores over the next several months and have agreed on various transition plans with each customer.
 Our current sales strategy is focused on growth through direct-to-consumer, professional offices, private label, international distribution and licensing channels.
-We have recently acquired new agreements which increase access into these channels and are expected to generate sales growth throughout the year.
+We continue to seek to enter into agreements that provide us with increased access into these channels.
+We believe that such efforts will lead to improved sales growth throughout the balance of the year.
 Our recently announced ProBiora3 patent provides immediate opportunities in global private label and licensing opportunities in major product categories such as food and beverage, health and wellness, pet care and nutrition.
 Product suppliers in these categories, ranging from those with well established brands to newer market entrants, will be able to achieve newfound product differentiation with ProBiora3, as its beneficial characteristics provide a meaningful value added benefit to consumers.